-Tampa Bay Buccaneers general manager Jason Licht received a five-year contract extension earlier this year, according to the Tampa Bay Times.
+Tampa Bay Buccaneers general manager Jason Licht received a three-year contract extension earlier this year, according to the Tampa Bay Times.

 The deal came just days after he lured Bruce Arians out of retirement to coach the team.

 Licht is now under contract through 2023, which coincides with Arians' contract with the team.

 Just a year ago, Licht had been rumored to be on the hot seat after the team missed the playoffs for the 10th consecutive season.